Renting

 If you are planning to rent upon your relocation, below are a few suggestions from a local realtor regarding what to expect and how to prepare:

 - New tenants will typically need to supply a letter of employment as well as a rental application (which you’ll receive from the realtor or landlord).
+You can ask your unit for a letter of employment.

-- Having these items ready to go will aid in securing an apartment as rental vacancies in Toronto tend to be rented quickly.
+- Having these items ready to go will aid in securing an apartment as vacancies in Toronto tend to be rented quickly.